AriannaO/Hw-13-Elk-Stack-Deployment/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the YAML file to /etc/ansible.
+- Copy the ansible.cfg file to /etc/ansible/ansible.cfg file
 - Update the /etc/ansible/hosts file to include hosts group, private IP adresses and ansible_python_interpreter=usr/bin/python3
-- Run the playbook, and navigate to curl localhost/setup.php to check that the installation worked as expected.
+- Run the playbook, and navigate to http://your.VM.IP:5601/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._